nooowl/CPP-ITMO/README.md

 ### Lab №4

-Implementation of some classes using classes extends + menu.
+The implementation of some classes using classes extends + menu.

   **Classes:**
 - vechile;